 Amen, sweet Linus!

-But… never lose faith in the unseen, because it is often what is the MOST real!
+But… never lose faith in the invisible, because it is often what is the MOST real and I do NOT mean the pandemic.
+I refer to the intangibles in life; courage, hope, faith and love.

 You might also be interested in...